These are some stories of Homebuyers who did, and some who did not order a Residential Solar Inspection©.

 600 volts on the roof!!!

-Everyone is familiar with the 110 volts in their household plug outlets, and no one wants to get zapped by the 110 volts.
-The wire in the photo above is a typical wire that carries 600 volts on the roof and as you can see, when something goes wrong, the energy in the wire can melt the wire quickly.
+Everyone is familiar with the dangerous 110 volt outlets in their homes, no one wants to get zapped by that 110 volts.
+The wire in the photo above is a typical wire that carries 600 volts on the roof of a solar installation.
+As you can see, when something goes wrong, the energy in the wire can melt the wire quickly.
 These types of fire hazards could not be more extreme.
-The Solar Detective discovered the issue, called it out, made recommendations and provided an independent 3rd party for repairs.
+The Solar Detective discovered the issue during the solar inspection, called it out, made recommendations and referred an independent 3rd party for repairs.

 Does "New" guarantee safety or quality?

-Do you think it would be necessary to have the solar inspected on a NEW home that's listed for more than $12 million, when the solar was installed by a reputable company?
+Do you think it would be necessary to have a solar inspection on a NEW home, that's listed for more than $15 million, when the solar was installed by a reputable company?
 This buyer did, and it's a good thing they had a solar inspection.
-The Solar Detective found multiple structural deficiencies and other issues that needed to be addressed.
+The Solar Detective found multiple structural deficiencies and other issues during the solar inspection that needed to be addressed.

 Home Value is irrelevant